 My favorite was the display of different salt crystals.

 We parted our ways with our guide and group in another shop chamber by the end of our tour.
 We were left with several options.
 There is a lift back to where we were already for some extra money.
 We could also continue with the tour to the lower level on our own but as the tour guide explained, there are not chamber mostly just salty halls.
 The best to see is already on the floors we’ve been to.
 And at least we could follow the signs out.

 We choose the last option and headed out as our schedule was quite busy and we were already late for our next stop.
 I couldn’t leave without getting myself a magnet from the place.
 There is even a buffet restaurant in the Wieliczka salt mine where we got quick lunch.
 Then we followed the exit signs until we get to the last big chamber where we were picked up by the tour guide.

 Luckily there are no more steps to conquer on the way up.

 Another tour guide lead us through the labyrinth of salt mine halls to the elevator.
 Thank God the guide was with us cuz it was such a maze.

 The elevator was just a small iron square space that is supposed to carry 15 people.
 No propper closing door, just something like a barrier.
 We were all squished together and another wave of dizziness followed.
 We were up in an unbelievable 30 seconds but I had to keep my eyes closed the whole time.

-On our way back we hung up the recorder and headphone, went through another gift shop and were out of the building.
+On our way back we hung up the recorder and headphones, went through another gift shop, and were out of the building.
 That’s when the huge crowd of people hit us.
-Definitely, recommend getting to Wieliczka much earlier in the morning to avoid waiting in the line.
+I definitely, recommend getting to Wieliczka much earlier in the morning to avoid waiting in the line.